The concept of Rule of Law and its Applicability in India

 - He does not fully understand the concept of successful Droit administration in France.

-Modern concept of rule of law
+Modern concept of Rule of Law in Administrative Law

 The rule of law is a powerful concept.
 It cannot be taken to mean that it is a fixed legal system from which it does not move.
 The concept of Legal Law discussed by the International Commission of Jurists met in 1959 in New Delhi.
 The main results are: